 Students must keep nails short and trimmed.
-Students may wear clear, colorless, or neutral nail polish without chips.
-Due to health and safety requirements, sculptured, gel, or artificial nails cannot be worn in lab, experiential, or clinical settings.
+Students may wear clear nail polish only.
+Nail color must be without chips.
+Due to health and safety requirements, nail enhancements including but not limited to sculptured, gel, dipped, or artificial nails cannot be worn in lab, experiential, or clinical settings.